-- Promote inclusive hiring practices by incorporating diversity, equity, and inclusion into the hiring process by establishing a diverse hiring composition panel. - Redesign the exit survey and interview processes to enhance feedback collection and gain deeper insights into the employee experience throughout their tenure. - Transition all onboarding activities into Workday, aiming for seamless experience and integration as well as improved efficiency. - Implement innovative onboarding strategies and practices for both employees and supervisors to ensure the successful integration of employees into their role. - Boost employer brand and highlight organizational culture by expanding presence on LinkedIn with additional Life pages and revitalizing Covered CA Careers' social media presence to increase engagement and broaden reach. - Develop a comprehensive toolkit for hiring managers in the recruitment process. - Plan and execute additional career development workshops to boost employee professional development, growth, and learning. - Conduct research on the appropriate use of classifications and explore potential options where issues are identified, to ensure optimal/effective utilization. - Revamp the recruiting process into a simplified and streamlined workflow, manageable for hiring managers.
+- Promote inclusive hiring practices by incorporating diversity, equity, and inclusion into the hiring process by establishing a diverse hiring composition panel. - Redesign the exit survey and interview processes to enhance feedback collection and gain deeper insights into the employee experience throughout their tenure. - Transition all onboarding activities into Workday, aiming for seamless experience and integration as well as improved efficiency. - Implement innovative onboarding strategies and practices for employees and supervisors to ensure successful integration into their roles. - Boost employer brand and highlight organizational culture by expanding presence on LinkedIn with additional Life pages and revitalizing Covered California Careers' social media presence to increase engagement and broaden reach. - Develop a comprehensive toolkit for hiring managers in the recruitment process. - Plan and execute additional career development workshops to boost employee professional development, growth and learning. - Conduct research on the appropriate use of classifications and explore potential options where issues are identified, to ensure optimal utilization.

-- Identify and establish a new 'time to fill' goal to enhance recruitment efficiency and effectiveness. - Facilitate and deliver comprehensive performance management training to supervisors and managers to enhance productivity and overall performance. - Reevaluate and redesign the Career Management and You SharePoint page to ensure it remains current, relevant, and easy to navigate. - Conduct a thorough assessment of the existing backlog and associated challenges in Workday to develop a strategic refinement plan to address issues effectively.
+- Revamp the recruiting process into a simplified and streamlined workflow, manageable for hiring managers. - Identify and establish a new "time to fill" goal to enhance recruitment efficiency and effectiveness. - Facilitate and deliver comprehensive performance management training to supervisors and managers to enhance productivity and overall performance. - Reevaluate and redesign the Career Management and You SharePoint page to ensure it remains relevant and easy to navigate. - Conduct a thorough assessment of the existing backlog and associated challenges in Workday to develop a strategic refinement plan to address issues effectively.